Career in Oral and Maxillofacial Surgery in India 2024-25: Admission, Course, Career, Jobs & Salary

 Types of Oral and Maxillofacial Surgeon

-The following are the types of oral and maxillofacial surgeon:
+The following are the types of oral and maxillofacial surgeons:

 Dental ImplantsAnaesthesia